JauntyJJS/jaunty-blogdown/content/blog/2022-05-05-Writing-Excel-VBA-Code/index.md

-## Short summary

-There are many good resources on how to write good VBA code for Excel.
-However, during my experiences in working on VBA code in Excel, I realise some issues that makes it hard for such code to be open source, maintainable and contributor friendly.
-Nevertheless, I have managed to find alternative ways to tackle these problems using [Rubberduck](https://rubberduckvba.com/) and [Natural Docs](https://www.naturaldocs.org/).
-Hope that my suggestions may be useful for you.
-Source codes can be found at the end of this blog.

 ## Introduction

 Finding resources to learn and write VBA code in Excel is relatively simple.
 [Guru99](https://www.guru99.com/vba-tutorial.html) and [DevTut](https://devtut.github.io/excelvba/) are good places to start.